CaptBrunch/Muk_CSCI2270_FInalProject/README.md

 System Requirements: Windows, Mac, Linux
 Group Members: Sany Dan Muk
 Contributors:
-Open Issues/bugs: I have not found any yet, hopefully you can.
+Open Issues/bugs: Under budget menu it will seg fault when budget is entered , hopefully you can more.